StepicOrg/Stepik-API/README.md

 }
 ```

 If the next page exists, then it can be requested using get parameter `?page=...`.
-By default, if no parameter is given, it's equal to 1.
+By default, if no parameter is given, it’s equal to 1.

 For example: `https://stepik.org/api/courses` is equal to `https://stepik.org/api/courses?page=1`.
 Next page: `https://stepik.org/api/courses?page=2` and so on.

-Usual page size is equal to 20 elements, but it can vary due to API endpoint, users permissions etc. We <b>do not recommend to rely on a constant page size</b>.
+Usual page size is equal to 20 elements, but it can vary due to API endpoint, user’s permissions etc. We <b>do not recommend to rely on a constant page size</b>.

 ## Side-Loading

 Response may also contain multiple objects, related to the requested object.

-For example: for registered user, response from `https://stepik.org/api/courses` also includes user's course `enrollments`.
+For example: for registered user, response from `https://stepik.org/api/courses` also includes user’s course `enrollments`.

 ## OAuth 2

-In order to call Stepik.org API as a registered user, you can use this user's OAuth2 keys.
+In order to call Stepik.org API as a registered user, you can use this user’s OAuth2 keys.
 You can get your keys by creating an application on https://stepik.org/oauth2/applications/ (while being logged in), and you can also set `redirect_uri`, `Client type` and `Authorization grant type` there.

 Authorization endpoint (Authorization code, Implicit grant; redirect_uri needed): `https://stepik.org/oauth2/authorize/.`

-Token endpoint (Authorization code, Password и Client credentials): `https://stepik.org/oauth2/token/`.
+Token endpoint (Authorization code, Password and Client credentials): `https://stepik.org/oauth2/token/`.

 #### Client credentials flow

-You can than obtain access token using the following client credential flow:
+You can then obtain access token using the following client credential flow:

-`curl -X POST -d "grant_type=client_credentials" -u"CLIENT_ID:CLIENT_SECRET" https://stepik.org/oauth2/token/`<br>
+`curl -X POST -d "grant_type=client_credentials" -u"CLIENT_ID:CLIENT_SECRET" https://stepik.org/oauth2/token/`

 Response: